top of page

 Selection criteria

-• The team’s level of success, considering its achievements, records, rankings and any other notable accomplishments within its respective sport.
+• Sporting Achievements – The team's level of success, including its achievements, records, rankings, and other notable accomplishments within its respective sport.

-• The team's level of cohesion, teamwork and collaboration exhibited whilst working effectively to achieve both its goals and outstanding results.
+• Teamwork & Cohesion – The team's cohesion, collaboration, and ability to work effectively together to achieve its goals and deliver outstanding results.

-The award recognises a Victorian coach or fitness leader in the disability sport and recreation community who has either made a significant contribution to their club/association or has achieved outstanding coaching performance involving teams or individual athletes.
+The award recognises a Victorian coach or fitness leader in the disability sport and recreation community who has made a significant contribution or achieved outstanding coaching performance.

 Eligibility criteria